RevPhil/Arduino_ESP8266_Accurate_NTP_Clock/README.md

 A simple class is provided to communicate with the MAX7219 8 x 7 Segment LED display using Bit-Bang Serial

 ALL ESP8266 PIN NUMBERS ARE THE GPIO NUMBERS!

-(C) Copyright Phil Morris 2018 <www.lydiard.plus.com>

-No warranty or guarantee either actual or implied as to the accuracy or efficacy of this software is provided.
-You may copy, modify and distribute this software for personal use as long as this text header remains intact!

-ANY AND ALL COMMERCIAL USE IS PROHIBITED!